PengtaoJiang/OAA/README.md

 # Online Attention Accumulation
-# The pytorch code will be released this Sunday.
-Wait....
 This repository contains the original code and the links for data and pretrained models.
 Please see our [Project Home](http://mmcheng.net/oaa/) for more details.
 If you have any questions about our paper ["Integral Object Mining via Online Attention Accumulation"](http://openaccess.thecvf.com/content_ICCV_2019/papers/Jiang_Integral_Object_Mining_via_Online_Attention_Accumulation_ICCV_2019_paper.pdf), please feel free to contact [Me](https://pengtaojiang.github.io/) (pt.jiang AT mail DOT nankai.edu.cn).
 The idea about online accumulation may be usful for other problems and questions.
 Hope our work will bring any usefulness into your project.